backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 #### Search Collators

-The following sections outline how you add the Catalog and TechDocs search collators
+The following sections outline how you add search collators (input sources for the search indexing process).

 ##### Catalog